Lamby777/PETS-G/README.md

 This is where the Rust side of the codebase is in.
 The `pets-gd` folder has the Godot project, but that's edited with the actual Godot editor.

-There are 2 quickstart scripts in `pets-lib` for my CLI text editor bois.
+There's a quickstart script in `pets-lib` for my CLI text editor bois.
 The `run` script just opens the main scene with whatever arguments you give.
-The `battle` one similarly just opens the battle scene.
-This is pretty nice for testing purposes, but don't worry about reloading each time...
+This is pretty nice for testing purposes, but don't worry about reloading the editor each time...
 Hot reloads are now supported.
+You should only have to reload it when making a new class or changing fields on a class, or anything along those lines.

 Refer to
 [this wiki page](https://docs.godotengine.org/en/stable/tutorials/editor/command_line_tutorial.html)